Skip to main content

 Business nameEntity confirmation.
 AI links the response to the named business in its knowledge graph."Thank you for choosing [Business Name]..."

 Specific serviceService categorization.
-AI uses this to match business to service-specific queries."...for your water heater replacement..."
+AI uses this to match the business to service-specific queries."...for your water heater replacement..."

 Location anchorGeographic association.
 Critical for local AI recommendation queries."...serving [City] and the [Metro Area]..."